lf-edge/ekuiper/docs/en_US/plugins/functions/tensorflow_lite_tutorial.md

 ## Develop the plugin

-To integrate Kuiper with TensorFlow lite, we will develop a customized Kuiper function plugin to be used by Kuiper rules.
+To integrate eKuiper with TensorFlow lite, we will develop a customized eKuiper function plugin to be used by eKuiper rules.
 As an example, we will create `LabelImage` function whose input is a binary type data representing an image and the output is a string representing the label of the image.
 For example, `LabelImage(col)` will produce `"peacock"` if the input image has a peacock.

 To develop the function plugin, we need to:

 1. Create the plugin go file.
-For example, in kuiper source code, create *plugins/functions/labelImage/labelImage.go* file.
+For example, in eKuiper source code, create *plugins/functions/labelImage/labelImage.go* file.
-2. Create a struct that implements [api.Function interface](https://github.com/emqx/kuiper/blob/master/xstream/api/stream.go).
+2. Create a struct that implements [api.Function interface](https://github.com/lf-edge/ekuiper/blob/master/xstream/api/stream.go).
 3. Export the struct.

 The key part of the implementation is the *Exec* function.
 The pseudo code is like: